4 Crucial Elements of Demand Planning

 How to Unleash the Full Potential of Your Business

-All businesses, including importers, distributors, manufacturers, retailers, etc… are extremely dependent on demand, but are only profitable and sustainable businesses if constantly improving demand planning strategies and accuracy.
+Businesses such as retailers, wholesalers, distributors, manufacturers and e-commerce are extremely dependent on demand, but are only profitable and sustainable businesses if constantly improving demand planning strategies and accuracy.
 They spend a lot of time studying and evaluating data, analyzing sales, and improving demand forecast and demand planning accuracy.

 First, let’s define what demand forecast and demand planning are and what is the difference between them.
 When we refer to a demand forecast we are talking about a prediction of the quantity of the product that is going to be sold, transferred or otherwise used during a specific time period.
 Demand planning is a process of planning future operations based on a previously made forecast.
 The advantages of an accurate forecast and planning, of course, include better purchasing if you have a good idea of what your customer is going to request from you, you can buy and sell better.